godotengine/godot-docs/classes/class_backbuffercopy.rst

 Description
 -----------

 Node for back-buffering the currently displayed screen.
 The region defined in the BackBufferCopy node is bufferized with the content of the screen it covers, or the entire screen according to the copy mode set.
-Accessing this buffer is done with the texscreen() shader instruction.
+Use ``SCREEN_TEXTURE`` in the ``texture()`` function to access the buffer.